|« Shadows and Snow (and One Lighthouse Shot)||CompactDrive PD70X - Review and Impressions »|

 The next snow crystal is even more worn – and perhaps worn in an even more beautiful pattern.
 The diamond shape in the middle of this crystal suggests that it broke in two – perhaps briefly – and then fused back together.
 The cracks and other faults that run into it heighten this feeling of being broken, and yet repaired.
 The wear to the crystal’s overall shape, combined with the patina from sublimation, adds to the character of this snow flake.
 In many ways, out of all the hundreds of snow crystals I’ve photographed (a fraction of which wind up here on this website) this is one of my favorites – for all its character and for the story that this minute piece of ice tells.

 Snow Crystal Mandala is another favorite of this session.
-It is a detail of the center of this shot, and while it is not round (like a proper mandala should be) it does seem to have the intricacies and circular pattern of at least, a mandala-like image.
+It is a detail of the center of the image below, and while it is not round (like a proper mandala should be) it does seem to have the intricacies and circular pattern of at least, a mandala-like image.

 Stumbling across this image was an interesting experience.
 A few weeks ago I was contacted by a musician – Echo Mazur – who is performing a piece inspired by the manadala image.
-She was interested in using some snow crystals images as projected accompaniment for a performance – which, by google, I think it might be announced here.
+She was interested in using some snow crystals images as projected accompaniment for a performance.
 I'm not sure which, if any, images she plans to use, but the idea was enough of a nudge to get me thinking about the mandala image and snow crystals.
 And the nudge lead to this shot.